 During your time at Millersville you may wish to alter your academic plans.
 Reasons for this might include change of major, change of level from undergrad to graduate, or extending your stay due to graduating later than originally expected.
 When considering making any of these changes it is important to discuss these plans with the Office of International Programs & Services (IPS) ahead of time.

 If any changes occur regarding your degree level, or major/program of study, you must update your I-20 or DS-2019 form.

 Change of Major

-- If you change your major, please visit (Registrars Office, located in Lyle Hall) to update the university database.
+- If you change your major, visit the Registrars Office, located in Lyle Hall to update the university database.

-- Once your change of major is complete, visit Global Education to update you SEVIS record and obtain a new I-20 or DS-2019.
+- Once your change of major is complete, visit IPS to update your SEVIS record and obtain a new I-20 or DS-2019.

 Change of Level

 - You MUST be admitted to the new program or level (Bachelors, Masters, Doctorate) to be approved for a change of level in SEVIS.
-You will need to show new proof of funding and an acceptance letter to Global Education.
+You will need to show new proof of funding and an acceptance letter to IPS.